QuentinRa/blog.quentinra.dev/programming-languages/web/javascript/libraries/socket.io/index.md

 <div class="row row-cols-md-2"><div>

-[Socket.io](https://socket.io/) is a library that allows a server to do server-pull and server-push. **Server Push** means the server can send something to the client without the client requesting it.
+[Socket.io](https://socket.io/) is a library that allows a server to do server pull and server push. **Server Push** means the server can send something to the client without the client requesting it.

 * [Documentation](https://socket.io/get-started/)
 * [Examples](https://github.com/socketio/socket.io/tree/main/examples)